enweg/BayesFluxR/README.md

 > - Please always call `library(BFlux)` before calling `BFluxR_setup`.
 >   Calling `BFluxR::BFluxR_setup` throws an error that I do not know
 >   how to solve at this point (feel free to open a pull request)
+>
+> - Some systems, especially on company computers, cause failures in the
+>   automatic setup of BFluxR.
+In these cases, please try the following
+>
+>   1. Install Julia manually by following the official instructions.
+>       Link this manual installation to BFluxR by calling
+>       `BFluxR_setup(JULIA_HOME="path-to-julia-binary", env_path="path-to-some-writable-folder", pkg_check=TRUE)`
+>   2. Make usre that the environment path you are choosing is
+>       writable.
+On some systems Julia is not allowed to write to some
+>       locations.
+A safe choice is usually to choose a folder on the
+>       Desktop.
+Note that in the example below I am using the temporary
+>       folder on a Mac.
+This will often not work on company computers.
+>   3. If the above still do not work, try to force reinstall BFluxR
+>       and try the steps again.
+If it still does not work, please open
+>       an issue.

 **Goals and Introduction**